sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 **CHAPTER IX.**

  Deals with the worship of the Devī Tripurā.
-She is called Tripurā, because, She is the Creatrix of the three Mūrtis^(**2**); and is in the three Vedas; She too on the dissolution of the three worlds fills all space; and [existed before the Three](# "That is, existed before the three Devas of the Trimurti.") were.
-Her Bījas are [Aiṁ and Klīm](# "The Vägbhava and Kāma Bijas.
-She has other Bijas also,").
+She is called Tripurā, because, She is the Creatrix of the three Mūrtis^(**2**); and is in the three Vedas; She too on the dissolution of the three worlds fills all space; and existed before the Three[^62] were.
+Her Bījas are Aiṁ and Klīm[^63].

+[^62]: "That is, existed before the three Devas of the Trimurti."

+[^63]: "The Vägbhava and Kāma Bijas.
+She has other Bijas also,"

 ———————————————————————————————————————